Famous Music Locations In London, England

 www.the100club.co.uk

-Now in its 81st year as a music venue, the 100 Club has been the location for a tremendous number of historic performances.
-Well before it was the host for the first international punk festival, it had appearances from musicians from the Big Band era like Glenn Miller and Benny Goodman.
+Now in its 81st year as a music venue, the 100 Club has been the location for many historic performances.
+Well before it hosted the first international punk festival, it had appearances from the Big Band era musicians like Glenn Miller and Benny Goodman.
 Even Louis Armstrong and Billie Armstrong made visits to this famous music location.
-But by the ‘60s, the club brought in more illustrious music artists like John Mayall’s Bluesbreakers, the Who, Muddy Waters, the Kinks and the Spencer Davis Group.
-That’s not to mention top name acts like Bob Dylan and Jimi Hendrix.
-By the mid-‘70s, groups like the Clash and the Sex Pistols made the legendary club that much more famous.
-In addition, the Rolling Stones, Alice Cooper, Metallica and Oasis have made appearances here.
-Today, the 100 Club continues to host live music artists all year long.
+But by the ‘60s, the club brought in more illustrious music artists like John Mayall’s Bluesbreakers, the Who, Muddy Waters, the Kinks, and the Spencer Davis Group.
+That’s not to mention top-name acts like Bob Dylan and Jimi Hendrix.
+By the mid-‘70s, groups like the Clash and the Sex Pistols made the legendary club much more famous.
+In addition, the Rolling Stones, Alice Cooper, Metallica, and Oasis have appeared here.
+Today, the 100 Club hosts live music artists all year.

 The Beatles Rooftop Concert